 Written by

 Buzzing streets, beaches, shopping arcades, historical monuments, and skyscrapers are not the only elements that sum up Chennai.
-There some stunning heritage temples that add a hint of color and charm to the city.
-With rich spiritual history and marvelous structures, the famous temples in Chennai, not only allure devotees and religious enthusiasts, but everyone who loves to explore architectural wonders.
+Some stunning heritage temples add a hint of colour and charm to the city.
+With rich spiritual history and marvellous structures, the famous temples in Chennai, not only allure devotees and religious enthusiasts but everyone who loves to explore architectural wonders.
 The temples are dedicated to deities of different religions and have some really interesting mythological stories to tell.
 This is a great idea for exploring the capital city in a different light.

 28 Popular Temples In Chennai In 2024